MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Reports/Microsoft.Graph.Beta.Reports.md

 Get dailyPrintUsage from reports

 ### [Get-MgBetaReportDailyPrintUsageByPrinter](Get-MgBetaReportDailyPrintUsageByPrinter.md)
-Retrieve a list of daily print usage summaries, grouped by printer.
+Retrieve a printer's usage summary for a particular time period.
+For descriptions of each of the endpoints, see printUsageByPrinter.

 ### [Get-MgBetaReportDailyPrintUsageByPrinterCount](Get-MgBetaReportDailyPrintUsageByPrinterCount.md)
 Get the number of the resource

 ### [Get-MgBetaReportDailyPrintUsageByUser](Get-MgBetaReportDailyPrintUsageByUser.md)
-Retrieve a list of daily print usage summaries, grouped by user.
+Retrieve a user's usage summary for a particular time period.
+See the printUsageByUser documentation for descriptions of each of the endpoints.

 ### [Get-MgBetaReportDailyPrintUsageByUserCount](Get-MgBetaReportDailyPrintUsageByUserCount.md)
 Get the number of the resource